PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation: Introduction

 \myparagraphunderline{Structured question decomposition with iterative refinement} \pokh adopts a structured question decomposition approach to explicitly capture the dependencies among subquestions.
 Instead of treating subquestions as a linear sequence, the reasoning plan is represented as a Directed Acyclic Graph (DAG) that captures logical precedence among them.
 As reasoning progresses following the topological order of the subquestions, the DAG is iteratively refined.
 To be more specific, later subquestions are updated, and new subquestions and dependencies may emerge.
 This mechanism allows the reasoning plan to evolve dynamically and remain consistent with the current reasoning state. \pokh also introduces a state-space search mechanism that performs reasoning as a branching exploration from the current reasoning state, effectively modeling the process as a tree.
 Unlike prior methods that assume each subquestion has one single correct answer, our approach allows multiple candidate answers per subquestion.
 That is, several reasoning trajectories can coexist.
 This design corresponds to the multi-entity nature of n-ary relations, allowing \pokh to manage ambiguity and recover from local errors.
 The state exploration continues until one or more trajectories reach a goal state, where all subquestions are resolved and a final answer can be derived.

-\myparagraphunderline{EWO–guided reasoning path retrieval} \pokh employs a fine-grained reasoning path retrieval strategy guided by the Entity-Weighted Overlap (EWO) score, specifically designed for KHs.
+\myparagraphunderline{EWO-guided reasoning path retrieval} \pokh employs a fine-grained reasoning path retrieval strategy guided by the Entity-Weighted Overlap (EWO) score, specifically designed for KHs.
 When visiting a hyperedge, for each hyperedge that overlaps with the current one, the retriever evaluates how strongly the overlapping entities contribute to answering the current subquestion and aggregates these relevance scores to determine the next traversal direction.
 This process allows the retriever to prioritize semantically meaningful connections rather than relying on purely structural overlaps.
 As a result, the retrieved reasoning paths are better aligned with the underlying semantics of the question, enabling more accurate and interpretable multi-hop reasoning.
+In summary, the main contributions of this paper are as follows: \begin{itemize}[leftmargin=*] \item We propose \pokh, a dynamic KH-based RAG framework that fully leverages the expressive power of hypergraphs for multi-hop question answering. \item We introduce a context-aware planning mechanism that sketches the underlying KH and generates feasible reasoning plans. \item We develop an EWO-guided reasoning path retrieval strategy for fine-grained, semantically aware exploration of KHs. \item \pokh consistently achieves better performance and interpretability than the state-of-the-art \hgr framework across multiple knowledge domains, surpassing it by an average of 19.73\% in F1 and 8.41\% in Generation Evaluation (G-E). \end{itemize}